3.3.9.4 Post-Tenure Review Appeals

 • The PTRAC shall not hear appeals concerning the formal plan of faculty development (PRP, PIP, etc.).
 This formal plan is established by the School Chair and the faculty member in consultation with the School’s or unit’s post-tenure review committee after all requests for reconsideration and appeals have been exhausted.

-• A record of any action taken as a result of an appeal, including all documents related to the appeal, will be maintained by the Vice Provost for Faculty’s office.
+• The PTRAC will issue its recommendation(s) to the Provost and the faculty member within twenty (20) calendar days of the filing of the appeal.
+A record of any action taken as a result of an appeal, including all documents related to the appeal, will be maintained by the Vice Provost for Faculty’s office.